monnierliz/monnierliz.github.io/index.md

 Students will gain confidence by expressing themselves through dance.
 We will refine our motor skills while gaining strength and flexibility.
 Mondays 5:30-6:30, January 9-June 12, 2023 at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802.
 To register call 260-424-6574 or fwdc.org.
 Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802

-**T'ai Chi For Relaxation**
-In person at the Fort Wayne Botanical Gardens, Tuesdays 9:30-10:30 a.m. and 5-6:00 p.m.
-January 31-February 28.
-All are welcome to find a sense of relaxation through the basic principles of this ancient Chinese movement form.
-Our class will focus on breathing, developing confidence in balance and weight shifts, quieting the mind, moving slowly and finding efficiency and flow in our movement.
-User-friendly Qigong exercises will promote healing and internal harmony.
-To register contact Fort Wayne Parks and Recreation (260)427-6000

-Making Movement Fun
-a one-hour workshop at Four Seasons Retirement Center in Columbus, Indiana March 22, 2023 at 1:00
-How to work with people with limited mobility and create a fun and dynamic dance class.

 <p style="text-align: center;">{% include button.html text="Learn More" link="/services" %}</p>